 As oestrogen levels drop, the menopause brings an increased risk of heart disease and osteoporosis.
 Sticking to a healthy diet that’s low in saturated fat and salt can help keep your blood pressure low.
 Calcium-rich foods such as green leafy vegetables, low-fat yogurt and milk, and vitamin D from oily fish and eggs or supplements can help to keep bones strong.
 Regular exercise can help reduce symptomatic anxiety and stress – and also keeps the heart healthy.
 Keep alcohol, caffeine and sugar to a minimum – and, as always, stop smoking, which has been shown to lead to hot flushes (as well as triggering other well-documented health-related chronic illnesses).

+Remember that you're not alone.
 Although it’s been largely swept under the carpet by previous generations, there is definitely a movement towards being more open about going through the change.
-Counsellor Rachel Weiss started a pop-up Menopause Café in Perth, Scotland, earlier this year to get women – and men – together and chatting about this life stage over a cuppa.
+Counsellor Rachel Weiss founded Menopause Café in Perth, Scotland in 2017 to get women – and men – together and chatting about this life stage over a cuppa.
 “My aim was to get conversations started,” says Rachel.
 “Although this is something that all women go through, very little is spoken about the menopause.”
-Rachel’s vision is that people will either start cafés of their own or just plan meet-ups in their own homes to talk about what they’re going through.
+Since 2017, other Menopause Café groups have started meeting across the UK, where women can share tips and offer support.

 If you have any concerns over the symptoms – or indeed, if you are concerned because your menopause is delayed (which can lead to an increased risk of breast cancer), it’s important to speak to your GP rather than relying on internet research, which may not be accurate.
-As a Benenden member you can also access the 24/7 GP Advice Service as well as the Psychological Wellbeing 24/7 helpline if you feel anxious or depressed.
+As a Benenden Health member you can also access the 24/7 GP Advice Service as well as the 24/7 Mental Health Helpline if you feel anxious or depressed.

 Some women benefit from extra help to reduce some of the physical symptoms of the menopause.
-Benenden Hospital in Kent is one of the first hospitals in the UK to offer MonaLisa Touch ®, which is a minimally invasive treatment that delivers laser stimulation of the vagina wall tissue to alleviate thinning of the vaginal tissues and dryness, which can make intercourse uncomfortable or even painful.
-For more on the treatment, see here.
+Benenden Hospital in Kent is one of the first hospitals in the UK to offer MonaLisa Touch ®.
+This is a minimally invasive treatment that delivers laser stimulation of the vagina wall tissue to alleviate thinning of the vaginal tissues and dryness, (as thinning can make intercourse uncomfortable or even painful).

 Find out more

-Women’s Health Concern, part of the British Menopause Society, has lots of useful factsheets and advice - www.womens-health-concern.org
+Women’s Health Concern, part of the British Menopause Society, has lots of useful factsheets and advice.